-Today, November 22, marks the 54th anniversary of his assassination.
+Friday, November 22, will mark the 56th anniversary of his assassination.
 Almost anyone over the age of 60 remembers vividly where they were and what they were doing when they first heard of it.
 For example, I, a freshman in college, was walking to a history class.
 (Yes, I did attend classes, even on a Friday afternoon.)
 I heard some other students talking about the President having been shot.
 I wasn’t sure I had heard correctly, but unfortunately, I had.

 The purpose of this blog is not to relate the details of the day’s events, nor do I wish to get bogged down in the various conspiracy theories, some of which persist to this day.
 Many books have been written on the subject, and I can’t possibly cover these topics in a short blog.
 Suffice to say, it was a surreal experience.
 Many emotions swirled through my head – disbelief, denial, fear and uncertainty.
 Who did it?
 Why?
 Was it a single gunman or a conspiracy?
 Was it part of a larger plot?
 Would we go to war?
 These and other questions came to mind.